-- If the mobile node is registered using a foreign agent care-of address, then the mobile node MUST choose its default router from among the Router Addresses advertised in the ICMP Router Advertisement portion of that Agent Advertisement message.
-The mobile node MAY also consider the IP source address of the Agent Advertisement as another possible choice for the IP address of a default router, along with the (possibly empty) list of Router Addresses from the ICMP Router Advertisement portion of the message.
-In such cases, the IP source address MUST be considered to be the worst choice (lowest preference) for a default router. - If the mobile node is registered directly with its home agent using a co-located care-of address, then the mobile node SHOULD choose its default router from among those advertised in any ICMP Router Advertisement message that it receives for which its externally obtained care-of address and the Router Address match under the network prefix.
-If the mobile node's externally obtained care-of address matches the IP source address of the Agent Advertisement under the network prefix, the mobile node MAY also consider that IP source address as another possible choice for the IP address of a default router, along with the (possibly empty) list of Router Addresses from the ICMP Router
+- If the mobile node is registered using a foreign agent care-of address, it MAY use its foreign agent as a first-hop router.
+The foreign agent's MAC address can be learned from Agent Advertisement.
+Otherwise, the mobile node MUST choose its default router from among the Router Addresses advertised in the ICMP Router Advertisement portion of that Agent Advertisement message. - If the mobile node is registered directly with its home agent using a co-located care-of address, then the mobile node SHOULD choose its default router from among those advertised in any ICMP Router Advertisement message that it receives for which its externally obtained care-of address and the Router Address match under the network prefix.
+If the mobile node's externally obtained care-of address matches the IP source address of the Agent Advertisement under the network prefix, the mobile node MAY also consider that IP source address as another possible choice for the IP address of a default router.

-Advertisement portion of the message.
-If so, the IP source address MUST be considered to be the worst choice (lowest preference) for a default router.
 The network prefix MAY be obtained from the Prefix-Lengths Extension in the Router Advertisement, if present.
 The prefix MAY also be obtained through other mechanisms beyond the scope of this document.